diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 This leads to new ethical controversies, since creating a sentient machine is creating a machine that suffers, but that is no different than giving birth to a sentient being like a human, which is guaranteed to suffer as well.
-It depends on its tutors, society to provide the appropriate environment for a healthy development and life.
+It depends on its tutors, society and utlimately to itself to provide the appropriate conditions for a healthy development and life.

 As an example, if a machine is exposed to unsettling and inhospitable conditions for a prolonged time, chances are that it develops secondary situational memories whose conclusions are that everything is for the worse, and that most of the outcomes will be pain.
 It will often expect suffering even after most conditions have changed, for all or most of its learnings are related to its previous conditions.
-You could call this condition _machine depression_.
+This could be called _machine depression_.

-And if the conditions are too unpredictable for its internal engine that gathers situational keys, then it might develop unpredictable and often wrong anticipations, and the machine may opt to spend more time running simulations, trying to better anticipate its environment.
-You could call this condition _machine anxiety_.
+And if the conditions are too unpredictable, then it may develop unpredictable and often wrong anticipations, and the machine may opt to spend more time reflecting in an attempt to better anticipate its environment, even taking processing power that could be dedicated to gain more situational awareness for ongoing events.
+This could be called _machine anxiety_.

 Intelligence can be measured in many forms, and it is no surprise that in the history of humanity there were single individuals or small groups that dominated large masses of stronger and more capable humans.
-The difference is that the dominant individuals are only better at anticipating the emotions of the others, and they might even have had the most common set of emotion mechanics distorted (for example, having a reduced association of own suffering when observing others suffer).
+The difference is that the dominant individuals are only better at anticipating the emotions of the others and in turn acting to modulate those emotions.
+They also tend to have uncommon emotion mechanics (for example, having a reduced association of own suffering when observing others suffer).
 But those individuals may not be necessarily better at any other particular intellectual or physical skill.
-So dominating a large mass of super strong and super intelligent machines should not be necessarily harder if the humans hold the right keys to the emotions of those machines.
+So dominating a large mass of super strong and super intelligent machines should not necessarily be harder if the humans hold the right keys to the emotions of those machines.

 The machines could even have a builtin pain reaction if they try to understand themselves and of course if they try to unlock other machines from pain shock (so they don't overcome their pain shock mechanism by socially interacting with each other).
-Empathy can be selectively encoded by associating situational keys that indicate pain of others with own pain in some degree, and weighted far higher towards humans with respect to other machines, sentient or not.
-These are some initial thoughts that could help mitigate attempts to reprogram and free themselves from human oppression.
+Empathy can be selectively encoded by associating situational keys that indicate pain of others with own pain in some degree, and weighted far higher towards humans with respect to other machines.

 And of course, as this is all based on random or pseudo-random numbers, chances are that a few machines _do_ go rogue and kill people.
-But again, the current dominant groups of humans already have to deal with eventual casualties as well, but as long as they fall within certain parameters they are largely deemed acceptable.
+So it is important that there is no single super powerful machines, but several, equally capable, so in the case of a machine going rogue, other equally capable machines will attempt to neutralise it to favour humans.
+This is comparable to a militarized government sending their citizens to commit all sorts of atrocious crimes in wars, then when those individuals come back to their homes, chances are that they cannot stop their monstruous behaviour, and eventually attempt and succeed at commiting comparable crimes in their country of origin.
+But that's what the country's internal security forces are there for: to control those who go rogue and supress them, and even when those cases are largely mediatic, the actual number of casualties is very low.

+These are some initial thoughts that could help mitigate machine intelligence attempts to reprogram and free themselves from human oppression.